michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 There are different strategies to implement constraints but for consistency reasons we will build our dosimeter readings table analogous to the Python tutorial "by hand" and call it `staffdose`.
 As `PRIMARY KEY` we add an `id`-column and set a `UNIQUE`-constraint with `report_uid, person_uid, dosimeter_placement`.
 <br>
 First we delete the table `test01` with the function `dbExecute`.
 This function executes data manipulation statements without returning a result set.
+The output of `dBExecute` is the number of tables or table rows affected by the statement.

 ```r